 - Installing natural limestone rocks to mark Ollie’s Point and provide spots to sit.

 What is the “revegetation area” in Franklin Square?

 Yep, that’s our project and this is Ollie’s Point.
 In short, we have weeded this area of Japanese Knotweed and replanted it with shrub willow plants surrounded by grasses.
 If you look closely, you’ll see a grid of small plants with pink ribbons — these are the new shrub willows planted in June 2019.
-Throughout the summer, volunteers take turns re-weeding the area of the fast growing knotweed, and watering the new shrub willows.
+Throughout the summer, volunteers take turns re-weeding (by hand, sometimes by steaming technique) the area of the fast growing knotweed, and watering the new shrub willows.

 Why replace Japanese Knotweed with shrub willow?